LukeTheoJohnson/github-profile-widget/README.md

 <img src="assets/widget.svg" alt="Profile widget demo" width="100%"/>
 </a>

-This creates a profile summary widget which gets refreshed daily by GitHub Actions.
-It is generated using real contribution data from the user.
+This creates a dynamic profile widget using real contribution data from the user.
+It gets refreshed daily by GitHub Actions.

 Private repos are not included. merged PR data is explicitly scoped to public repositories (`is:public`).